-Compass Kitchener recognizes that advancing Truth and Reconciliation (T&R) is not a conventional municipal project, but rather a foundational and ongoing commitment that must be embedded across the City's work.
-For this reason, and to be consistent with the equity lens the committee applied to this report, the committee has chosen a narrative format for this assessment, recognizing that traditional evaluation frameworks rooted in Western paradigms are often ill-suited to the complex, relational, and long-term nature of reconciliation work.
+Compass Kitchener understands that advancing T&R is not a conventional municipal project, but rather a foundational and ongoing commitment that must be embedded across the City's work.
+Accordingly, to be consistent with the equity lens the committee applied to this report, the committee has chosen a narrative format for this assessment, recognizing that traditional evaluation frameworks rooted in Western paradigms are often ill-suited to the complex, relational, and long-term nature of reconciliation work.
+The assessment that follows focuses solely on the City's role and efforts; it does not assess or speak on behalf of the Indigenous partners involved in this work.